-Assess food and drinks as green, amber, or red
+How to assess food and drinks as green, amber or red

 To assess against the food and drink targets, first classify each food and drink item sold, provided, promoted and advertised as green, amber or red.

 There are a number of ways to classify food and drinks.